jonnor/ESC-CNN-microcontroller/report/report.md

 In the "Hello Edge"[@HelloEdge] paper (2017),
 different models were evaluated for keyword spotting on microcontrollers.
-Included were most standard deep learning model architectures such as Deep Neural Networks, Recurrent Neural Networks and Convolutional Neural Networks.
+Included were most standard deep learning model architectures such as Deep Neural Networks (DNN), Recurrent Neural Networks and Convolutional Neural Networks.
 They found that Depthwise Separable Convolutional Neural Network (DS-CNN) provided the best accuracy while requiring significantly lower memory and compute resources than other alternatives.
 Models were evaluated with three different performance limits.
 Their "Small" version with under 80KB, 6M ops/inference achieved 94.5% accuracy on the Google Speech Command dataset.
-A DNN version was demonstrated on a high-end microcontroller (ARM Cortex M7 @ 216 Mhz) using CMSIS-NN framework, running keyword spotting at 10 inferences per second while utilizing only 12% CPU (rest sleeping).
+A DNN version was demonstrated on a high-end microcontroller (ARM Cortex M7 at 216 Mhz) using CMSIS-NN framework, running keyword spotting at 10 inferences per second while utilizing only 12% CPU (rest sleeping).

 FastGRNN[@FastGRNN] (2018) is a Gated Recurrent Neural Network designed